 Authorize an agent on Assessment Search

-in interactions with The City of Calgary associated with the annual assessment process.
+An individual or company is permitted to act as a representative/authorized agent for an assessed person in interactions with The City of Calgary associated with the annual assessment process.
 Visit Authorize an agent to learn more.

 Note: You will need your agent’s Business Administrator myID username to proceed with the authorization process.